Clara Barton: American Civil War

-In 1863 she began a romantic relationship with an officer, Colonel John J. Elwell.
+In April 1863, Barton accompanied her brother David to Port Royal, South Carolina, in the Union-occupied Sea Islands after he was appointed as a quartermaster within the Union Navy.
+Clara Barton resided in the Sea Islands until early 1864.
+While in South Carolina, she became friends with prominent abolitionist and feminist Frances Dana Barker Gage, who had traveled south to educate formerly enslaved people (see Port Royal Experiment).
+Barton also became acquainted with Jean Margaret Davenport, an actress from England, who was then residing on the Sea Islands with her husband, Union General Frederick W. Lander.
+Barton provided medical care to the Black soldiers of the 54th Massachusetts Regiment following their attack on Fort Wagner.
+Additionally, she traveled to Morris Island to nurse Union soldiers there, accompanied by a Black woman named Betsey who worked under Barton during her time in the Sea Islands.
+She quarreled with General Quincy Adams Gillmore after he suddenly ordered her to evacuate her post at Morris Island.
+Also in the Sea Islands, she became acquainted with a Union officer, Colonel John J. Elwell.
+Historian Stephen B. Oates claims that Barton and Elwell had a romantic and sexual relationship.

 In 1864, she was appointed by Union General Benjamin Butler as the "lady in charge" of the hospitals at the front of the Army of the James.
 Among her more harrowing experiences was an incident in which a bullet tore through the sleeve of her dress without striking her and killed a man to whom she was tending.
 She was known as the "Florence Nightingale of America".
 She was also known as the "Angel of the Battlefield" after she came to the aid of the overwhelmed surgeon on duty following the battle of Cedar Mountain in Northern Virginia in August 1862.
 She arrived at a field hospital at midnight with a large number of supplies to help the severely wounded soldiers.
 This naming came from her frequent timely assistance as she served troops at the battles of Fairfax Station, Chantilly, Harpers Ferry, South Mountain, Antietam, Fredericksburg, Charleston, Petersburg and Cold Harbor.